Savitha-putra/Docker_learning_day_by_day/README.md

 tar -czvf filename.tar.gz /path/to/dir1 dir2 file1 file2
 #to list the contents of tar file use -t option
 tar -ztvf projects.tar.gz
-# to create zip files from the tar
+# to create zip files from the tar and it will create anything.tar.gz
-gzip -v anything.tar.zip
+gzip -v anything.tar
 ```